annaet/cypress-tags-example/README.md

 ## Run Tests

-This suite contains six test cases.
-They don't do anything but you can run them using:
+This suite contains a series of tagged and untagged test cases.
+They don't do anything, but you can run them using:

 ```bash
 npx cypress run